jappend/nvim/README.md

 sudo pacman -S xclip
 ```

+Remember to use `:checkhealth {plugin}` if you're having a hard time fixing an error in this vim build.
+Not every single solution and requirement is here so keep that in mind.

-Hope you enjoy.
+Hope you enjoy!
 This repo is being actively updated according to my needs.